Labour standards regulations in Canada (hours of work, vacations, holidays, sick leave and more)

 Where is my employment contract?

-In retail and in the food service industry, employees don’t usually sign a written contract of employment.
+In retail and the food service industry, employees don’t usually sign a written contract of employment.
 Common practice isn’t always best practice—in case of disagreement with your employer, you don’t have a document to refer to.
 However, you do have a verbal contract with your employer and employment standards in your province/territory still apply.

 Your employer has to give you proper wage statements (“pay stubs”) and a T4 Statement of Remuneration Paid slip (which shows how much money you earned and how much was withheld and remitted to the Canada Revenue Agency) by February 28 at the latest.